 This three-day group relations conference offers a unique opportunity to study the conscious and unconscious dynamics involved in how groups organize themselves and interact with each other.
 This conference is not a passive learning event that relies upon lectures.
 Instead, the learning is experiential.
 Participants study how leadership, followership, authority, task, boundaries, and roles operate in the different group experiences they enter during the conference.
 The conference will weave art and other non-verbal forms of expression into the conference events to illuminate unconscious dynamics operating in the system of group interactions that members and staff will create together.

-Leadership and Creative Expression – Healing, Authority, Role and Task
+Leadership and Creative Expression –

-A Three-Day Virtual Group Relations Conference
+A Three-Day In Person Group Relations Conference

 Meeting Times TBD (typically all day 9am to 9pm)

 A Group Relations Conference (GRC) is a temporary institution designed to study leadership and authority dynamics as they unfold in the present moment.
 Instead of focusing on individual leader development or formal instruction, GRCs focus on learning and creating an institution that can contain the emerging lessons and learning experiences of all members of the Conference, including the staff and membership, and at a macro level, society.
 Unlike many other leadership development programs which acknowledge collective group experience and explore system-level dynamics, individual leadership is ever present during a group relations conference.
 Yet, individual leadership behaviors are examined as a piece of the complex data that the conference system engenders.
 The individual is one unit of a complex system that mobilizes hidden and seen parts of individuals, groups, spaces, and time cosmically and spiritually.
 Individual members are mobilized within the conference system, sometimes in roles outside their conscious awareness but very much in service of the group completion or avoidance of the primary task.